 - 24/7 customer support

-Squarespace plans start at $12 per month.
-If you’re looking for a simple way to manage your portfolio site, this will be a top content management system to consider.
+Squarespace plans start at $16 per month.
+If you’re looking for a simple way to manage your portfolio site, this is a top content management system to consider.

-#3 – Shopify Review — The Best CMS for Ecommerce Sites
+#3 – Shopify — The Best CMS for E-commerce Sites

-Businesses of all shapes and sizes have been using Shopify to sell online.
+Businesses of all shapes and sizes use Shopify to sell online.
 Whether you’re building a new site from scratch or switching from your existing CMS, Shopify can accommodate your needs.

 Let’s take a closer look and see why Shopify’s CMS platform ranks so high on my list: